etjernst/etjernst.github.io/_resources/git-tutorial.md

 git diff                                  <span class="o"># show what changed since the last commit</span>
 git add clean.do                          <span class="o"># stage the change</span>
 git commit -m "Restrict sample to 2010 onward"</code></pre>
-<p><code>git diff</code> is the one to dwell on, and the next section is all about reading it.
-To see the snapshots you've taken so far:</p>
+<p><code>git diff</code> is SUPER useful, and we'll go over how to read it in the next section.
+To see the snapshots you've taken so far, type:</p>
 <pre><code>git log --oneline   <span class="o"># list your commits, newest first</span></code></pre>
-<p>Each line is a labeled snapshot you can return to.
+<p>Each line is a labeled snapshot that you can return to.
 That's the whole loop: change, check, stage, commit.
 Everything else on this page is a variation on it.</p>
 </section>

 <section class="gt-sec reveal" id="gitignore">
 <span class="gt-num">03</span>
 <p class="gt-eyebrow">before you go online</p>
 <h2>Keep data out of git</h2>
-<p class="gt-lede">Some files should never go into git: your data, anything confidential, and the cruft your software leaves behind.</p>
+<p class="gt-lede">Some files should never go into git: your data, anything confidential, and the junk that your software leaves behind.</p>
 <p>This matters most for data.
-Once you push a file to GitHub it lives on someone else's server, and even if you delete it later it lingers in the history.
-Proprietary survey data, anything with personal information, an API key pasted into a script: none of it should leave your laptop this way.
-The fix is one file named <code>.gitignore</code> that lists what git should skip.</p>
+Once you push a file to GitHub, it lives on someone else's server!
+Even if you delete it later, it lingers in the history.
+Proprietary survey data, anything with personal information, API keys pasted into a script: these are all examples of things you never want to leave your computer.
+The fix is a file named <code>.gitignore</code>, which lists the things that git should skip.</p>

 <h3>How a .gitignore works</h3>
 <p>A <code>.gitignore</code> is a plain text file with one pattern per line.
 Git checks every file against those patterns and quietly ignores the matches.
 Three kinds of pattern cover almost everything:</p>
 <ul>
-<li><code>*.dta</code>: the <code>*</code> is a wildcard that stands for any name, so this ignores every file ending in <code>.dta</code>.</li>
+<li><code>*.tex</code>: the <code>*</code> is a wildcard that stands for any name, so this ignores every file ending in <code>.tex</code>.</li>
-<li><code>data/</code>: a trailing slash means a folder, so git ignores everything inside <code>data/</code>.</li>
+<li><code>data/</code>: a trailing slash means a folder, so git ignores everything inside the folder called <code>data/</code>.</li>
 <li><code>secret_key.txt</code>: a plain name ignores exactly that one file.</li>
 </ul>